Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Results and Discussion

-We present the evolution of the energy densities of the individual components, along with the Hubble expansion rate, for the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} cosmological model in the top panel of \fig{fig:issues}.
+Therefore, to assess the consistency of our fiducial CPL$n\Lambda$CDM scenario, it is instructive to examine how closely the angular acoustic scale $\theta_\ast$ predicted by the model agrees with these measurements.
+We present the evolution of the energy densities of the individual components, along with the Hubble expansion rate, for the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} cosmological model in \fig{fig:issues_engdens_exprate}.
 Notably, both quantities converge to their $\Lambda$CDM counterparts prior to the epoch of recombination.
-Given that the size of the sound horizon at recombination $r_\ast$ is primarily determined by the speed of sound in the photon-baryon fluid, which in turn depends on the baryon-to-photon density ratio, and the pre-recombination expansion history, we can therefore safely assume that its value remains unchanged in the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model.
+Given that the size of the sound horizon at recombination $r_\ast$ is primarily determined by the speed of sound in the photon-baryon fluid, which in turn depends on the baryon-to-photon density ratio and the pre-recombination expansion history, we can therefore safely assume that its value remains unchanged in the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model.
 It is then straightforward to calculate $D_M(z_\ast)$ and thereafter, the value of $\theta_\ast$ for the cosmological model under consideration.
-However, as shown in the bottom panel of \fig{fig:issues}, the angular acoustic scale ($100\theta_*$) corresponding to the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model is considerably larger than not only the constraints obtained from the Planck-2018 $\Lambda$CDM analysis but also those corresponding to the class of CPL$n\Lambda$CDM models that provide good fits to a wide range of other cosmological observations, including the CMB power spectra.
-This indicates that while the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model shows promise by exhibiting better agreement with the high-redshift UVLF observations from JWST than our baseline \textbf{$\bm{\Lambda}$CDM (Planck 2018)} model, it is in strong tension with, and effectively ruled out by, other cosmological datasets—in this case, the CMB itself.
+However, as shown in \fig{fig:issues_thetaStar}, we find that the angular acoustic scale ($100\theta_*$) predicted by the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model is considerably larger than both the \textbf{$\bm{\Lambda}$CDM (Planck 2018)} constraints and the values obtained for CPL$n\Lambda$CDM models that fit a wide range of cosmological observations, including the CMB power spectra \citep[see \secn{subsec:results_maxboost_nCC_model}]{Mukherjee2025}.
+This indicates that while the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model shows promise by exhibiting better agreement with the high-redshift UVLF observations from JWST than our baseline \textbf{$\bm{\Lambda}$CDM (Planck 2018)} model, it is in strong tension with, and effectively ruled out by, other cosmological datasets -- in this case, the CMB itself.
 This highlights the importance of exercising caution when interpreting apparent successes of cosmological models in explaining isolated datasets.